dky1200/dky1200/README.md

 🌱 I’m skilled in Power BI, SQL, Python and Advance Excel

-📘 I have done four virtual internships in companies like AtliQ Technologies,  Tata
+📘 I have done three virtual internships in companies like AtliQ Technologies,  Tata Group and Quantium

 💞️ I’m looking to collaborate on full time data analyst/business analyst job roles